Liguus fasciatus: Description

 These tree snails feed on fungus and algae scraped from the bark of the host plants (mainly wild tamarind (Lysiloma latisiliquum), pigeon plum (Coccoloba diversifolia) and Myrsine species).
 They can be found mainly from May through September, but they are active throughout the year.

 Distribution

 This species is the most widespread of all the Liguus.
-It occurs in the Caribbean Area (South Florida.
-Florida Keys, North coast of Cuba, Isle of Pines).
+It occurs in the Caribbean bioregion, in South Florida, the Florida Keys, Cuba, and Isla de la Juventud).

 Habitat

 These tree snails can be found in southern Florida on hammocks, tropical forest and shrubs habitats that are slightly higher in elevation than the surrounding area.